finzix7/bioxiplas-landpage/src/content/sections/german/blog-section.md

 ---
-enable: true # Contrôle la visibilité de cette section sur toutes les pages où elle est utilisée
+enable: true # Controls the visibility of this section on all pages where it's used
-title: Derniers conseils et astuces de **notre expert**
+title: Neueste Tipps und Tricks von **unserem Experten**
 subtitle: Blog
 ---